‘A Fundraiser’s Place in Heaven’

 2. The Letter

 A direct-mail letter should be clear and timely.
-IT shouldn’t be melodramatic, but should generate an emotional response.
-To do so, include anecdotes and stories about real people (or animals, or whatever you cause is about).
+It shouldn’t be melodramatic but should generate an emotional response.
+To do so, include anecdotes and stories about real people (or animals, or whatever your cause is about).
 Combine long and short paragraphs and sentences.
 Follow a long paragraph with a one-liner in bold and maybe even underlined.
 This technique draws the reader’s attention to the points you want to emphasize.

 You want readers to understand that your nonprofit has an urgent, yet reasonable and attainable goal.
 You want the reader to know that by joining your cause, he or she is joining a winner.